 In 1971 Eric Wood came up with a solution to this often costly problem with the invention of cured in place pipe lining (CIPP).
 The process of pipe relining involved placing an epoxy impregnated pipe lining inside a broken or leaking drain, inflating the lining so it adhered to the existing pipe and curing the epoxy lining to harden it in place creating a durable new inner layer to the pipe.

-This system has been fine tuned over the last 40 or so years to into the versatile trenchless pipe repair method we use today.
+This system has been fine-tuned over the last 40 or so years into the versatile trenchless pipe repair method we use today.

 Benefits of using pipe relining

 Using pipe relining to repair damaged pipes and drains has many advantages including:

 - No or minimal digging or excavation needed.

 - Perfect for drain problems in hard to reach locations like under the house or beneath roads.

 - Pipe relining can often be installed using an existing access point or manhole.

 - Fast repairs – pipe relining can usually be carried out in a fraction of the time it would take to dig and replace.